Model UN Refugee Challenge

-More than 40,000 students in 80 countries have been taking part in the 2020 and 2021 editions of the MUN Refugee Challenge.
-And over 180,000 students learned about forced displacement through their peers and the UNHCR and refugee guest speakers who joined their MUN.
-In 2021, the winning ideas were shared with policymakers during the High Commissioner’s Dialogue on Protection.
+More than 60,000 students in 80 countries have been taking part in the MUN Refugee Challenge since 2020.
+And over 250,000 students learned about forced displacement through their peers and the UNHCR and refugee guest speakers who joined their MUN.
+Ideas from past years have been presented at the High Commissioner’s Dialogue, a forum bringing together global decision-makers to discuss refugee protection.

 - Press release about the announcement | 2020